IntersectAustralia/hcsvlab-docs/Galaxy.md

     cd ~/galaxy-dist
     git init
-    git remote add origin git@github.com:IntersectAustralia/hcsvlab-galaxy.git
+    git remote add origin git://github.com/IntersectAustralia/hcsvlab-galaxy.git
     git pull origin master
     chmod 755 galaxy
-    ./galaxy start

-<b> Note: </b> If setting up locally, or there is some issue with the .galaxy start command, nano into galaxy file and check the path to galaxy directory and the user is correct
+    ./galaxy start   #GIVES ERROR WHEN NOT devel *** ERROR *** must be devel or root in order to control this service

+TODO
+* Postgres
+* Apache
+* Run as a service
+* Smoke test with tools